Where stories begin

 Croatia’s culture is a mix of influences from past ruling kingdoms.
 Soak up the rich history in Split, home of the Roman Palace of the Emperor Diocletian, or stroll through the UNESCO-listed Old Town of Dubrovnik, where a sea of red roofs and church spires form the skyline.

-Come with us on an escorted holiday to discover the beauty of this stunning Mediterranean idyll.
+Come with us on an escorted holiday to Croatia and discover the beauty of this stunning Mediterranean idyll.

 From its scenic coastlines and spectacular national parks to inland villages and historic towns and cities made for exploring, holidays to Croatia offers visitors and array of opportunities.
 With seven UNESCO World heritage sites, and eight national parks, the country provides various opportunities for stunning views, along with delicious food and excellent wines.
-We’ve compiled a list of some of the most interesting things to do during your holiday in Croatia.
+We’ve compiled a list of some of the most interesting things to do during your Croatia holiday.

-In the north, tuck into hearty dishes such as Peka, a combination of meat or fish and vegetables cooked in a dome-shaped pot, or Strukli, an indulgent, doughy pastry traditionally filled with cottage cheese.
-In the south, feast on fresh, juicy seafood paired with locally-produced wines, and snack on bread dipped in locally-pressed olive oil.
+In the north and inland, tuck into hearty dishes such as Peka, a combination of meat or fish and vegetables cooked in a dome-shaped pot, or Strukli, an indulgent, doughy pastry traditionally filled with cottage cheese.
+You'll find pork and veal on many menus.
+In the south, feast on fresh food paired with locally-produced wines, and snack on bread dipped in locally-pressed olive oil.